salesforce-marketingcloud/react-native-marketingcloudsdk/README.md

 # Salesforce Marketing Cloud React Native

----

-### 3rd Party Product Language Disclaimers
-Where possible, we changed noninclusive terms to align with our company value of Equality.
-We retained noninclusive terms to document a third-party system, but we encourage the developer community to embrace more inclusive language.
-We can update the term when it’s no longer required for technical accuracy.

----

 Use this module to implement the Marketing Cloud MobilePush SDK for your [iOS](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/) and [Android](http://salesforce-marketingcloud.github.io/MarketingCloudSDK-Android/) applications.

 ## Release Notes